khoapham14/web-dev-assign-2/README.md

-A simple remade of a cab booking system made for an assignment during Web Development classes at AUT.
+A cab booking system made for an assignment during Web Development classes at AUT.

 Consists of 2 pages:
  + Booking: Simple form for booking a cab.